es-ude/ElasticNodeMiddleware/README.md

 ### Spi

+The Spi library implements the [Serial Peripheral Interface](https://de.wikipedia.org/wiki/Serial_Peripheral_Interface) for the FPGA.

 ### Uart

 The uart library is used for communication with the MCU.
 It is only used for testing purposes.

 ### Uartmanager

+The Uartmanager library can be used for using different elasticnode middleware function, e.g. for uploading a bitfile to the FPGA.

 ### Xmem